What is Sprycel?

 Some people using Sprycel have developed a rare but serious condition called pulmonary arterial hypertension (PAH).
 PAH occurs when blood pressure increases inside the arteries in your lungs.
 This makes it harder for your heart to pump blood through the lungs, which also weakens muscles in the heart.
 PAH may be irreversible if not promptly treated, and this condition can be fatal.
 Talk to your doctor about your specific risk of developing PAH.

-To make sure Sprycel is safe for you, tell your doctor if you have:
+To make sure Sprycel is safe for you, tell your doctor if you have ever had:

 low levels of potassium or magnesium in your blood;

 It is not known whether dasatinib passes into breast milk or if it could harm a nursing baby.
-You should not breast-feed while taking Sprycel.
+You should not breastfeed while taking Sprycel and for at least 2 weeks after your last dose.

 How should I take Sprycel?

 Take Sprycel exactly as prescribed by your doctor.
 Follow all directions on your prescription label.
-Your doctor may occasionally change your dose to make sure you get the best results.
-Do not take this medicine in larger or smaller amounts or for longer than recommended.
+Your doctor may occasionally change your dose.
+Do not use this medicine in larger or smaller amounts or for longer than recommended.

-You may take the medication with or without food.
+You may take the medicine with or without food.
+Take the medicine at the same time each day.

 Do not crush, chew, or break a Sprycel tablet.
-Swallow it whole.
+Swallow the tablet whole.
+If your child cannot swallow the tablet whole, talk with your healthcare provider.

 Do not use a pill that has been accidentally broken.
 The medicine from a crushed or broken pill can be dangerous if it gets in your eyes, mouth, or nose, or on your skin.
 If this occurs, wash your skin with soap and water or rinse your eyes with water.
-Ask your doctor or pharmacist how to safely handle and dispose of a broken tablet or capsule.
+Wear rubber gloves while handling a broken tablet or capsule.
+Ask your doctor or pharmacist how to safely dispose of the broken pill.
+A pregnant woman should not handle a broken pill.

 Sprycel can lower blood cells that help your body fight infections and help your blood to clot.
 Your blood will need to be tested often.
 Your cancer treatments may be delayed based on the results of these tests.